 Not only is a literature-based homeschool curriculum more budget-friendly, there are many reasons that to consider teaching with real books as a top option for homeschooling children.
 Public libraries are fantastic free resources for homeschooling families on a budget who are teaching using excellent children’s literature instead of textbooks.
 You can:

 - Borrow hardcover and digital books, audiobooks, DVDs, and magazines on almost any subject.
-Additionally, using a reference librarian, you can request to borrow specific titles from anywhere in the country (in the U.S., at least)!
+Additionally, using a reference librarian, you can request to borrow specific titles from anywhere in the U.S.!

 - Ask your library what resources they have.
 In some libraries, you can borrow educational games and prints of paintings and often connect with e-learning resources.